anttonalberdi/holoflow/README.md

   -f INPUT            File containing input information.
   -d WORK_DIR         Output directory.
   -t THREADS          Thread maximum number to be used by Snakemake.
-  -R RERUN            Wants to re-run the worfklow from an intermediate step keeping the completed outputs. - NOT IN PREPAREGENOMES.
+  -W REWRITE          Wants to re-run the worfklow from scratch: remove all directories previous runs. - NOT IN PREPAREGENOMES.
   [{-g REF_GENOME}]   Reference genome(s) file path to be used in read mapping.
   {-adapter1 ADAPTER1} Adapter sequence 1 for removal.
   {-adapter2 ADAPTER2} Adapter sequence 2 for removal.
   [-Q DATA QUALITY]    Low depth (LD) or High depth (HD) data set.
   [-vc VAR CALLER]     Variant caller to choose: 1 {bcftools/samtools}, 2 {GATK}, 3 {ANGSD}.
+  ([-N JOB ID])        ID of the sent job, so another different-N-job can be run simultaneously.

 OPTIONAL ARGUMENTS:
   [-r REF_PANEL]      Reference panel necessary for likelihoods update and imputation of LD variants.